S&P 500, Dow end at record highs as weak jobs data eases rate worries

+BusinessS&P 500, Dow end at record highs as weak jobs data eases rate worries

-NEW YORK (Reuters) - The Dow and S&P 500 hit record closing highs on Friday while registering gains for the week, and the Nasdaq recovered after U.S. jobs data eased concerns over prospects for rising rates.
+The S&P 500 and the Dow hit record highs on Friday, while megacap growth stocks drove a recovery on Nasdaq after U.S. jobs data eased concerns over prospects for rising rates.

-U.S. job growth unexpectedly slowed in April, likely restrained by shortages of workers, the Labor Department report showed.
+U.S. job growth unexpectedly slowed in April, likely restrained by shortages of workers, the Labor Department report on Friday showed. read more

 The report alleviated some concerns about rising inflation and potentially higher U.S. interest rates, which some investors worry would hurt growth companies with high valuations.